-Top 40 Commercial Alternatives to Automation Anywhere
+Top 2 Alternatives to Automation Anywhere for RPA / Desktop UI

 Automation Anywhere is one of the pioneering platforms in robotic process automation (RPA).
 Emerging in the early 2000s as organizations sought to automate repetitive, rule-based tasks on Windows desktops, it helped move automation beyond traditional test frameworks and into everyday business operations.
 The platform popularized “software robots” built with a visual designer, orchestrated centrally, and integrated into enterprise ecosystems.